krisnagita/recommender-system/README.md

 # recommender-systems

-Recommender Systems implementation of User-Based Collaborative Filtering using Dataset Goodreads
+Recommender Systems implementation of Item-Based Collaborative Filtering using Dataset Goodreads

 # How to run
 1. Clone/Download the codes and datasets